priviere/shinemas2R_deprecated/README.md

 1. test this development version and reports bugs
 2. help to make translation of the package
 3. update functions to answer your specific needs

+If you update the code, please do it in on the [branch v0.9.2](https://github.com/priviere/shinemas2R/tree/v0.9.2) so that the master branch remains unchanged for tests.
+Anyhow, send me an email if you participate in order to coordinate our efforts!

 ### 1. Test and report bugs